Educational Disclaimer

 The ETFs mentioned in this guide are for educational purposes only and do not constitute investment advice.
 Past performance does not guarantee future results.
 Please consult a qualified financial advisor before making investment decisions.

 Canadian equity ETFs provide exposure to Canada's economy while offering home-country tax advantages.
-Here are our top picks for stability-focused investors:
+Here are some commonly referenced ETFs for educational purposes:

 Broad Market Canadian ETFs